maattfox/bitmex-OrderBookService/README.md

 ## Todo:
 Here are the few things I noticed, and wanted to add.

+- [x] ~~Finish implementing docker~~
+- [ ] Implement better database handling
+- [ ] More efficient handling for websockets
-- [ ] Finish implementing docker
+- [ ] Robust env variables and docker-compose
+- [ ] Threading support for Orderbook, Quote and Trade parsing - currently just manages the current number of messages from BitMEX, unless a lot of messages comes through.
 - [ ] Test latency and costs on AWS
 - [ ] Use AWS Elasticache, VPC for MongoDB
-- [ ] Implement better database handling
-- [ ] More efficient handling for websockets
-- [ ] Threading support for Orderbook, Quote and Trade parsing - currently just manages the current number of messages from BitMEX